COUNSELLING FOR STRESS AND BURNOUT

 Stress can be defined as a response to a perceived threat or challenge that includes biological, behavioural, cognitive and emotional elements.

-Psychological stress has been defined as the extent to which persons perceive (appraise) stressors exceed their ability to cope.
+Psychological stress has been defined as the extent to which a person perceives (appraise) stressors exceed his or her ability to cope.

 A stressor is a real or imagined thing that sets off a stress response.
 Any situation or experience that makes you feel threatened or overwhelmed is a stressor.